ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/jones-lattin-talmadge.md

 {{% fig "adams-photos/2013-03-28_11.11.19" "500" "img,link" /%}}

-And now the first of the remaining images which I believe to all be from the Talmadge years, beginning with a photo of the lean-to removed in preparation for the three-room addition, as described by Andrea above.
+And now the first of the remaining images which I believe to all be from the Talmadge years.

-{{% fig "talmadge/renovations-bdale" "500" "img,link" /%}}

 {{% fig "talmadge/475brooktondaleroad17" "500" "img,link" /%}}